 The Virtual Community Engagement Team’s purpose is to coordinate and communicate the many community-engagement efforts already underway and those yet to be planned.
+Currently, E-Digest is the main method of communication.
 The team can also identify gaps to suggest additional efforts and learn from peer institutions’ strategies and programs.

 Key principles guiding us include the following: